You may also download the Definitions

 Gold Performance Acknowledgment (GPA):

-Some schools may also qualify for GPAs for high performance on
+Schools may also qualify for GPAs for high performance on

-Advanced Course/Dual Enrollment, AP/IB, Attendance, College-Ready
+Advanced Course/Dual Enrollment, Attendance, AP/IB, College-Ready

 Graduates, Commended Performance on TAKS, Comparable Improvement,